faustbrian/variable-keys/docs/foreign-keys.md

----
-title: Foreign Keys
-description: Use the variableForeignKey macro to create type-matched foreign key columns in Laravel migrations.
----

 The `variableForeignKey()` macro creates foreign key columns that match your primary key type, eliminating the need for verbose match expressions.

 ## Basic Usage